-In 2018, the Commission adopted a new credential structure for special education.
+In 2018, the Commission adopted a new credential structure for special education as part of an larger reform effort in the state to improve outcomes for students with disabilities.
+Through this effort, the Commission focused on revamping standards, accreditation processes, and teacher preparation.
 As part of that adoption, the Commission reduced the number of preliminary Education Specialist credentials it issues from seven to five.